 Well for two reasons.
 The first is that I love making copycat recipes.
 And secondly, I love a good chili.
 And the chili from Wendy's is pretty dang good.
 Almost as good as some of my Gourmet Chili Recipes.

-This Chili recipe is a little different than my other Chili recipes in that it has no onions or any fresh peppers with the exception of the canned Green Chili Peppers.
-I'm trying to remember the last time I had a chili without onions in it?
+This chili recipe is a little different from my other chili recipes in that it has no onions or any fresh peppers, except for the canned green chili peppers.
+I’m trying to remember the last time I had a chili without onions in it?

-If you've never been to Wendy's or if you have never tried their delicious Chili, check this Picture of Wendy's Chili out.
-It kind of looks just like this one doesn't it?
+If you’ve never been to Wendy’s or if you have never tried their delicious chili, check out this picture of Wendy’s chili.
+It kind of looks just like this one doesn’t it?

 Since the goal of a Copycat Recipe is for it to taste exactly like the original, it's only natural to rate this recipe against the original.
 This Copycat recipe rates a solid 8 out of 10 in my opinion.